 - Click on +Add New Category,

-- Enter a new category name (and select a ‘parent’ category if required),
+- Enter in your new category name (and select a ‘parent’ category if necessary),

 (New category added)

 Removing a category does not delete posts assigned to that category.
-Instead, posts that were assigned to deleted categories will be reassigned to the default category (see further below).
+Instead, any posts that were assigned to deleted categories will be reassigned to the WordPress default category (this is covered further below).

-You can delete categories individually, or in bulk.
+You can delete WordPress categories individually, or in bulk.

-To delete single categories, place your mouse over the category you would like to delete and click the ‘Delete’ link …
+To delete single categories, hover over the category and click Delete …

-A warning message will appear in your browser asking you to confirm the deletion.
-Click OK to proceed, or Cancel to abort …
+A window will appear in your browser asking you to confirm the deletion.
+Click OK to go ahead, or Cancel to abort …

 (Click ‘OK’ to proceed)

-Let’s say that you import product data into your site containing a large number of categories (e.g. an e-commerce catalog), and you would like to consolidate posts to a single category.
-If there are too many categories to delete individually, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your site containing many different categories (e.g. an e-commerce catalog), and you want to consolidate posts to a single category.
+If you have too many categories to delete individually, this is where the bulk delete feature comes in handy.

-Important: Make sure that any posts that will be affected by deleting unwanted categories have been reassigned to an existing or new category.
-For more details on how to reassign categories in posts, go to this tutorial: How To Edit And Delete A WordPress Post
+Important: Make sure that any posts that may be affected by deleting unwanted categories have been reassigned to an existing or new category.
+For more details on reassigning post categories, see this tutorial: Editing And Deleting Posts In WordPress

-To delete multiple categories, click the main checkbox in the header row.
-This will select all category entries on the page.
+To delete multiple WordPress categories, click on the main check box next to the ‘Name’ column title.
+This will select all items .

-Next, go through the table and untick the box next to categories that you DO NOT want to delete.
-You can select/deselect categories by toggling on the checkbox next to the item.
+Next, go through the list and deselect any categories that you DO NOT want to delete.
+You can select/deselect categories by toggling on the check box next to the item.

-After selecting all the category entries you would like to delete, choose ‘Delete’ from the ‘Bulk Actions’ pulldown menu …
+Once you have selected all of the entries you want to delete, choose ‘Delete’ from the ‘Bulk Actions’ pulldown menu …

-(Select the ‘Delete’ option from the ‘Bulk Actions’ drop-down menu)
+(Choose ‘Delete’ from the ‘Bulk Actions’ drop down menu)

 (Deleting multiple categories)

-In your ‘Categories’ table, locate the category entry to be edited, then place your mouse over the category name, and click the ‘Edit’ link …
+Go to your ‘Categories’ table, locate the category to be edited, then hover over the category name, and click the ‘Edit’ link …

-This brings up the ‘Edit Category’ section.
+This brings up the ‘Edit Category’ panel.
 Edit the details in the category fields, and click Update to save your new changes …

-You can also edit categories using the Quick Edit option.
-Place your mouse over the category title you would like to edit and click on Quick Edit …
+You can also edit information in categories using the Quick Edit option.
+Hover over the category title you would like to edit and click on Quick Edit …

 Edit your details and click Update Category to save your changes …

-Changing the category slug changes the URL of posts published under that category.
-This can lead to “page not found” errors when visitors click on links to posts that have already been indexed by search engines.
+Changing the category slug will affect the URL of all posts published under that category.
+This can lead to “page not found” errors when visitors click on links to posts published elsewhere.

-For this reason, we strongly recommend investing time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your posts and pages have been indexed in the search engines.
+For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your site is established.

 All posts must be assigned to categories in WordPress.
-If you do not assign a post to a category, WordPress will automatically assign your post to “Uncategorized” …
+If you do not assign a post to a category, WordPress will attribute your post to a default category called “Uncategorized” …

 The default category cannot be deleted.